atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 That my mother should have such a thought!" -

-And she shook her head with an air pf incredulity.
+And she shook her head with an air of incredulity.

 “You have told a very ingenious tale, my lord; but it is only a tale - since my mother set out an hour after us, let’s wait for her - an hour will be soon over -